Can Dogs Eat Flour? Vet Approved Facts & FAQ

 Are There Risks of Eating Flour?

 With all the benefits of flour, there are a few risks that should be kept in mind.
-While flour can be nutritious to your dog, there are certain factors to consider that can make flour more harmful than good.
+While flour can be nutritious for your dog, there are certain factors to consider that can make flour more harmful than good.

 Raw Flour